Skip to main content

 Sometimes the equipment is the culprit, and a few symptoms point straight at it.
 Short-cycling on a high-limit trip suggests the furnace is overheating, which can mean a heat exchanger problem.
 Unreliable ignition points at the gas valve, flame sensor, or igniter.
 A tripping pressure switch usually means a blocked vent or a tired inducer motor.
 If the zone controls all check out clean, the furnace is the next stop.
 It is just not the first stop.
 You can read more about how we approach these on our furnace repair page.

-A good tech will describe the diagnostic before picking up a tool.
-If you hear “I will look at the furnace and see what it needs” with no mention of dampers, the panel, or the thermostat wiring, you are getting the wrong inspection.
-Ask it plainly.
-Will you check the zone valves and the control panel before you recommend any furnace work?
+A tech should describe the diagnostic before picking up a tool.
+If you hear “I will look at the furnace and see what it needs” with no mention of dampers, the panel, or the thermostat wiring, that is the wrong inspection.
+Ask plainly: will you check the zone valves and control panel before recommending furnace work?
 Yes means you are in good hands.
 “Well, it is usually the furnace” is your cue to get a second opinion.

 FAQ